steveschnepp/blog.pwkf.org/_posts/2022-08-27-simple-at89c2051-programmer.md

 connected to the AT89C2051 between 2 operations.
 This enables hot plugging the target MCU, which is a very nice timesaver.

-As I also reused PIN13 (LED_BUILTIN) to power the AT89C2051 instead of connecting it to a solid 5V.
+I also reused PIN13 (LED_BUILTIN) to power the AT89C2051 instead of connecting it to a solid 5V.
 As it is the first & last one to be switched on & off, it nicely shows when there is some voltage applied to the socket.
 I don't expect huge current needs.
 The datasheet says 5mA while active at 0Hz and powered by 5V.